Erick Tsang: Personal life

 In October 2021, Tsang's wife Louise Ho Pui-shan, born 1968, became Commissioner of Customs and Excise of Hong Kong, after a three-decade career in the service, while her younger sister Doris Ho Pui-ling - Tsang's sister-in-law - has since January 2021 headed up the government's Policy Innovation and Co-ordination Office.

 In June 2022, Tsang tested positive for COVID-19.
 Tsang's wife was deemed a close contact, and underwent mandatory quarantine.
 In July 2022, she was put in quarantine again due to being a close contact with an infected colleague.

+According to a declaration of interests from 2023, Tsang owns property outside of Hong Kong.